rita-ni/DSCI-532_group-211_dashboards/reflections.md

 ### Second tab:
 - The chart in this tab shows the how a hypothetical investment value ($10K) changes over the time for different companies, which gives user an idea about the returns for short term and long term investment for different companies. **(Research question)**
 - The second chart proposed in sketch was removed from this tab as we thought it is reduntant and showed same values in percentages.
-- All time range sliders in our dashboard allow user to change both start and end time. **(incorporated as the part of feedback on mileston1)**
+- All time range sliders in our dashboard allow user to change both start and end time. **(incorporated as the part of feedback on milestone 1)**

 ### Third tab
 - This tab was not part of initial sketch but we added it to show user the glimpse and summary of dataset behind the dashboard.